Dog meat consumption in South Korea: History

 The rate of dog meat consumption and social connotations in Korea has changed over time.
 Scholars widely agree that dog meat has never been a key part of the Korean diet, but it's understood to have had some role in their culture.

 It is uncertain when exactly Koreans began first consuming dog meat, although many scholars trace it to the Neolithic period (6000–2000 BCE) alongside other early civilizations in East Asia.
 Both Korean and Western scholars suggest that there is archaeological evidence of dog bones from this period that display signs of dog meat consumption.
 Some scholars also argue the use of dog skins and furs, as well as evidence of dogs being used as companion animals.
 A wall painting in the Goguryeo tombs complex in South Hwanghae Province, North Korea, a UNESCO World Heritage site dating from the 4th century CE, depicts a slaughtered dog.

 During the Silla (57 BCE – 935 CE) and Goryeo (918–1392 CE) dynasties, the practice was uncommon, as Buddhism was the state religion of both nations.
 During the Goryeo Dynasty, eating meat was generally discouraged.
 During the Joseon Dynasty certain government officials argued that dogs were human companions and advocated a ban on the consumption of dog meat.

 During the Joseon period (1392–1897), there is evidence that dog meat was seen as somewhat of a delicacy, although it was still not widely consumed.
 Some people reserved its consumption for special days, including hot days in the summer, funerals, and hwangap celebrations (sixtieth birthday celebrations historically considered important).
+According to Goundangpilgi (고운당필기) by Yu Deuk-gong, published in 1783, those who ate dog meat were considered irreverent and prohibited from approaching ginseng farms, indicating that some people at the time also regarded dog meat as unclean.
 Around 1816, a son of prominent scholar Chŏng Yagyong wrote a poem called mr that described seasonal practices of rural populations.
 He described a woman serving boiled dog meat, among other foods, to the parents of her husband.
 The 1849 book Dongguksesigi contains a recipe for the dog meat dish bosintang.

 Some people have historically associated Sambok, the three hottest days of summer according to the Korean calendar (lunisolar), with the consumption of bosintang, a dog meat-based dish, although this practice is increasingly rare.